Charles Wilson (British Army officer): Palestine

 In 1867, with the Palestine Exploration Fund, Wilson had a leading role in the PEF Survey of Palestine and conducted one of the first major Excavations at the Temple Mount in Jerusalem.
 In 1868 he joined the Ordnance Survey of Sinai.
 In 1872 he was elected to the Society of British Archaeology.

 He served as director of the Palestine Pilgrims' Text Society, an organization publishing texts and translations related to pilgrimages to the Holy Land.
 He was chairman of the Palestine Exploration Fund from 1901 until his death in 1905.

 Scotland and other appointments

 After returning home, Wilson was appointed to the Ordnance Survey of Scotland in 1867 and also acted as Assistant Commissioner on the Borough Boundary Commission.
 In 1874 he became a Fellow of the Royal Society.
 He became director of the topographical department at the British War Office and assistant quartermaster-general in the British Intelligence Department.
 In 1876 he received an Order of the Bath.
 He then headed the Ordnance Survey of Ireland.

 Turkey

 From 1879 to 1882, he was consul-general in Anatolia and travelled extensively in Turkey.
+It was in this period that he found the Sidamara Sarcophagus.
 In the summer of 1882, he took part in Garnet Wolseley's expedition to put down the rebellion of Colonel 'Urabi.
 During that time, he edited the multi-volume set Picturesque Palestine, Sinai, and Egypt.